OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 For through Him we both have access in one Spirit to the Father.

 ## Ephesians 2:19
-So then you are no longer foreigners and strangers, but you are fellow citizens with the saints and members of God's household,
+Consequently, you are no longer outsiders and aliens, but are fellow citizens with the saints and members of God's household,

 ## Ephesians 2:20
-built on the foundation of the apostles and prophets, with Christ Jesus Himself as the cornerstone,
+established upon the foundation laid by the apostles and prophets, with Christ Jesus Himself as the cornerstone,

 ## Ephesians 2:21
 in whom the whole building, being joined together, rises to become a holy temple in the Lord.